shriya22/first_version_indproj/README.md

 ## 3rd visual:
 ![image](indproj/Picture31.png)

+Using the poilce district information to identify districts of high violations.

 **Approach**:
-Identified the  the total violations happening in each police district.Used bar graph and sorted it based on the decreasing number of violations.
-Again for me the question was to use line or bar graph, I chose bar graph as it made it clear as to which district has how many violations.
+Identified the total violations happening in each police district.Used bar graph and sorted it based on the decreasing number of violations.
+Again for me the question was to use line or bar graph, I chose bar graph as it was clear as to which district has how many violations.
 Line graph was not as effective.

 Along with that I generated a heat map/tree map of the top 10 addresses with maximum violations along with the respective police district and the camera.I chose heat map because I just wanted to show information about the the addresses with many violations.
 The specific number of violations was not required here as I wanted to show its respective camera id and police district, which looked really cluttered when I tried out other types of graphs like bar, line, circle views and its variations.
 Heat map was the one that was the best for this scenario.

 **Final analysis**:
 Finally it would be helpful to identify the specific areas where the most violations are happening, and their repsecitve closest police stations.
 To obtain an understanding of the police districts where the most violations are happening, I have created the first bar plot.
 This shows that Jefferson park police district has the highest number of violations followd by Chicago Lawn and so on.
 We also see from the second plot that the adress 4909 N cicero ave has highest recorded violations by the camera CHI149 in the Jefferson park police district.

-Therefore from this analysis we can suggest that the cops incharge of the few police districts with many speed violations like jefferson park,chicago lawn to probably send out more cops out to these areas to control the violations as people usually follow the rules if they see cops around.
-This might reduce accidents as well, as speeding sometimes cause major accidents.
+Therefore from this analysis we can suggest that the  police districts with many speed violations like jefferson park,chicago lawn to probably send more cops out to these areas to control the violations as people usually follow the rules if they see cops around.
+This might improve overall safety out in the roads as well, as speeding sometimes causes major accidents.

 ## *Conclusion*: